f3d-app/f3d/doc/user/DESKTOP_INTEGRATION.md

          "rendering-backend": "egl"
    },
 ```
-Please note this change will be overriden if you reinstall F3D.

 If you use the portable archive, make sure to extract it somewhere the sandboxing system has access to, eg: Nautilus uses `bwrap` and gives it access to `/usr` but not to `/opt`.